Angelista-Enterprise/moneves/README.md

-# Moneves - Personal Budget Manager
+# Claru — Clarity for every transaction

-A modern, full-stack budget tracking application built with Next.js 15, TypeScript, and the latest web technologies.
-Moneves helps you manage your finances with intelligent budgeting, transaction tracking, and financial goal setting.
-Ready for deployment on Vercel with cloud database support.
+A modern, full‑stack finance manager built with Next.js 15 and TypeScript.
+Claru brings your budgets, transactions, and savings goals together in one clear view with smart insights.
+Ready for Vercel with cloud database support.

 ## 🚀 Features